sqlxpert/10-minute-aws-client-vpn/README.md

 You can toggle the `Enable` parameter.

 You can add or remove a backup subnet (second Availability Zone) even while the VPN is enabled.
-You can also switch between generic and custom security groups.
+You can also switch between generic and custom VPN client security groups.

-Do not try to change the VPC, the IP address ranges, or the paths after you have created the `CVpn` stack.
+Do not try to change the VPC, the IP address ranges, or the path parameters after you have created the `CVpn` stack.
 Instead, create a `CVpn2` stack, delete your original `CVpn` stack, then update the _remote_ line of your client configuration file and re-import.

-The
-[10-minute-aws-client-vpn-policy.json](/10-minute-aws-client-vpn-policy.json)
-stack policy prevents most of these changes.
+The optional [10-minute-aws-client-vpn-policy.json](/10-minute-aws-client-vpn-policy.json) stack policy protects against most of these changes.

 ## Terraform Option